 Pond Hockey, a stream of Hockey Alberta’s Recreational Hockey Model, is an innovative program that focuses on participation in an unstructured environment with no defined rules or age categories.
 Players can join a team and enjoy the game regardless of their skill set or commitment levels.
 Players registered in a Pond Hockey Program can be registered simultaneously in Rec Hockey or a Minor Hockey program.

-Pond Hockey for ages 5-8 is played under Hockey Alberta’s Intro to Model in operating on cross-ice/half-ice surfaces.
+Pond hockey for ages 5-8 is played under Hockey Alberta’s Intro to Hockey Model in operating on cross-ice/half-ice surfaces.

 Hockey Alberta recommends that ice times should include drills that focus on basic skill development while also incorporating time for small area games, 3-on-3 games or 4-on-4 games.